nkadel/samba4repo/README.md

 * make build

-Samba 4.9 as strong dependencies on additional components that are not recent enough in RHEL 7, and may not be up-to-date enough even in Fedora.
-They typically need to be built and deployed for local compilation or for "mock" compilation.
-These dependencies are detailed in the Makefile, but include:
+Samba 4.9 has strong dependencies on additional components that may or not be built into the current Fedora releases.
+These are in the following submodules:

+* libtalloc-srpm
-* libtalloc
+* libtdb-srpm
-* libtdb
+* libldb-srpm
-* libldb
+* libtevent-srpm
-* libtevent
+* samba-srpm

 Installing Samba
 ==============--